sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - Restriction
   - There can be only one client for all events.
   - The client for all events is called the main receiver.
-  - The goal of 95.5% is assured only for the main receiver and stats are collected for the main receiver
+  - The goal of 95.5% reliability is assured only for the main receiver and stats are collected for the main receiver *only*.

 - The gnMI o/p is prefixed with \events\
 ```